criteo/lolhttp/README.md

 ## Usage

 The library is cross-built for __Scala 2.11__ and __Scala 2.12__.
-The core module to use is `"com.criteo.lolhttp" %% "lolhttp" % "0.2.2"`.
+The core module to use is `"org.criteo.lolhttp" %% "lolhttp" % "0.2.2"`.

 There are also 2 optional companion libraries:

-- `"com.criteo.lolhttp" %% "loljson" % "0.2.2"`, provides integration with the [circe](https://circe.github.io/circe/) JSON library.
+- `"org.criteo.lolhttp" %% "loljson" % "0.2.2"`, provides integration with the [circe](https://circe.github.io/circe/) JSON library.
-- `"com.criteo.lolhttp" %% "lolhtml" % "0.2.2"`, provides minimal HTML templating.
+- `"org.criteo.lolhttp" %% "lolhtml" % "0.2.2"`, provides minimal HTML templating.

 ## Documentation